atkgit-bit/Aarthik/Readme.txt

 this is the part which is the introducitotn that is added later than first brandh and its working??
 >>>>>>> introduction

+this is the pull garne technique hai terminal ma!!